Introduction To Flask-Admin

 app.run()

-Here, both the name and template_mode parameters are optional.
+Here, both the name and theme parameters are optional, have a look to the API Admin for more details about all other parameters.
 Alternatively, you could use the init_app() method.

 If you start this application and navigate to http://localhost:5000/admin/, you should see an empty page with a navigation bar on top.
-Customize the look by specifying a Bootswatch theme that suits your needs (see http://bootswatch.com/3/ for available swatches).
+Customize the look by specifying one of the included Bootswatch themes (see https://bootswatch.com/4/ for a preview of the swatches).
+Here is list of all available themes::

 Adding Model Views